rbind/njtierney.com/content/post/2020-10-15-assess-colour/index.md

 </div>

-This isn't too bad, but if you want to check a few palettes in quicker succession, I used a function like this to help.
+But what if you want to check a few palettes in quicker succession?
+I used a function like this to help.
 First, getting a handle on what qualitative colour palettes are available:

 <div class="highlight">